 Cook the potatoes in boiling salted water until tender.
 Drain well, tip back into the saucepan and mash over a low heat to remove excess moisture.
 Set aside to cool.

 Combine all the dry ingredients in a large bowl.
 Using your fingertips, rub in the butter until it resembles fine crumbs.
 Add the potatoes and mix through with your fingertips, breaking up any lumps.

 Whisk 400ml of the buttermilk and honey together and add to the dry ingredients.
 Stir with a wooden spoon until the dough starts to come together, only adding the extra buttermilk if needed.
-Tip

-on to a large, lightly floured piece of baking paper and knead briefly to bring all the loose bits together.
+If buttermilk isn’t available, stir 2 tablespoons of lemon juice into regular milk and leave for 10 minutes.
+Tip on to a large, lightly floured piece of baking paper and knead briefly to bring all the loose bits together.
 Don’t overwork the dough or the loaf will be heavy.
 Shape into a round loaf.